chrisking/PersonalizePOC/README.md

 ## Goals

-By the end of this POC progress you should have picked up the follwoing skills:
+By the end of this POC, you should have picked up the following skills:

 1. How to map datasets to Amazon Personalize.
 1. Which models or recipes are appropriate for which use cases.
-1. How to build models in a programatic fashion.
+1. How to build models in a programmatic fashion.
 1. To interpret model metrics.
-1. To deploy models in a programatic fashion.
+1. To deploy models in a programmatic fashion.
-1. To obtain results from Personalize
+1. To obtain results from Personalize.

 ## Completed Example

 The notebooks have been scrubbed of all output before usage, however if you'd like to see a fully worked out example of this process, explore the notebooks in the `completed` folder.

+## Workshop Version

+The notebooks contain all of the code you need to work through a simple POC, but if you are running a workshop, participants will be more engaged if they have to write some of the code themselves.
+The notebooks in the `workshop` folder have some cells where the participant is asked to complete a challenge.

 ## Process:

-1. Deploying Your Working Environment [See Below]
+1. Deploying your working environment [see below]
-1. Validating and Importing User-Item-Interaction Data - `Validating_and_Importing_User_Item_Interaction_Data.ipynb`
+1. Validating and importing user-item-interaction data - `01_Validating_and_Importing_User_Item_Interaction_Data.ipynb`
-1. Validating and Importing Item-Metadata [In Development] - `Validating_and_Importing_Item_Metadata.ipynb`
+1. Validating and importing item-metadata [in development] - `Validating_and_Importing_Item_Metadata.ipynb`
-1. Creating and Evaluating Your First Solutions - `Deploying_Campaigns_and_Interacting.ipynb`
+1. Creating and evaluating your first solutions - `02_Creating_and_Evaluating_Solutions.ipynb`
-1. Importing Item / User metadata [In Development]
+1. Importing item / user metadata [in development]
-1. Creating and Evaluating Related Metadata Solutions [In Development]
+1. Creating and evaluating related metadata solutions [in development]
-1. Next Steps
+1. Deploying and interacting with campaigns - `03_Deploying_Campaigns_and_Interacting.ipynb`

-That is a genereal order to this proccess, however if you are operating this as an assisted 2 day on-site POC.
-It is recommended that you at least import the user-item-interaction data before arriving in person.
+That shows the usual order of this process, however, if you are operating this as an assisted 2 day on-site POC, it is recommended that you at least import the user-item-interaction data before arriving in person.

 ## Deploying Your Working Environment